input-output-hk/marlowe/docs/tutorial-v2.0/README.md

 ## [The Marlowe Playground](./playground-overview.md)

-This tutorial introduces the Marlowe Playground, an online tool for creating embedded Marlowe contracts, and interactively stepping through their execution.
+This tutorial introduces the Marlowe Playground, an online tool for creating embedded Marlowe contracts and interactively stepping through their execution.

 <!--
 ## [Other functions in Marlowe: analysis](./analysis.md)